LoneDev6/Wiki-ItemsAdder/faq/identify-why-textures-are-not-shown.md

 ## How to read the CLIENT logs (not SERVER)

 {% hint style="warning" %}
-Always use Vanilla client when is something broken for debug.\
+Always use the Vanilla client when something is broken.\
-This log can be often asked from support and for them is easier\
+The log provided by the game will often be asked from support when necessary.\
-to find a solution in not-bloated log.
+A non-bloated log is better for supporting you, and finding a solution easily.\
 {% endhint %}

 ### Any launcher